countryraised/countryraised.github.io/README.md

 User should only be able to move top block.

-User should only be able to place block on top of a larger block.(found a condition this fails)
+User should only be able to place block on top of a larger block.

 Inform user of Win.